brandonviaje/PrecisionTechCollab/Docs/devdocs/api.md

 - **Endpoint:** `DELETE /movies/delete/{movieId}`
 - **Description:** Deletes a movie from the catalog.
 - **Path Variables:**
-  - `movieId` (path parameter, required): The ID of the movie to delete.
+  - `movieId`: The ID of the movie to delete.
 - **Response:**
   - **200 OK:** "The movie has been deleted."
   - **404 Not Found:** "The movie was not found."